A Very Important

 Component in the Setting of Ozone Standards

-the EPA appeared to be mainly focused on estimating how much
+the US EPA appeared to be mainly focused on estimating how much

 of current O3 levels can be attributed to sources other than